Corporate Governance

 ECR ensures that it conducts business with its suppliers, and all stakeholders that are involved or affected by its business, according to rigorous ethical, professional and legal standards with fairness and integrity.
 This is embodied in our Anti-Corruption and Bribery Policy.
 Feedback from potential business partners and their customers is at present informal.
 The Company will contact customers, on an ad hoc basis, and it will provide verbal feedback where necessary to the Board.

 ECR recognises its responsibilities to the environment and community in the areas in which it operates.
 The Company places a high priority on operating to high standards of integrity and ethics and operates in a socially responsible manner.
 ECR will undertake a programme of continuous improvement to minimise any direct or indirect environmental impacts that may be associated with its business.
+In the past this has included replanting of trees and other vegetation, reinstatement of roads, provision of water sources and refilling trenched areas.
+The Company does not currently use any formal KPIs for tracking performance on environmental and social issues.

-Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

-The Company operates in the mineral exploration and development sector, which is generally high risk but can provide exceptionally high returns for shareholders.
 ECR recognises that risk is inherent in all of its business activities.
 Its risks can have a financial, operational or reputational impact.

 The Company’s system of risk identification, supported by established governance controls, is being developed in such a way that it will direct the Company on how it responds to the identified risks, whilst acting ethically and with integrity for the benefit of all its stakeholders.

 - Prioritised risk register – risks will be evaluated to establish root causes, financial and non-financial impacts and likelihood of occurrence.
 Consideration of risk impact and likelihood will also be taken into account to determine which of the risks should be considered as a principal risk.
 The effectiveness and adequacy of mitigating controls will then be assessed accordingly.
 If additional controls are required, these are identified, and responsibilities assigned.
 The Company’s Board will be responsible for monitoring the progress of actions to mitigate key risks.
-Key risks will be reported to the Audit and Risk Committee and at least once a year to the full Board;
+Key risks will be formally reported to, and reviewed by, the Audit and Risk Committee and at least once a year to the full Board;

 - Preparation of annual cash flow projections for approval by the Board and ongoing review of expenditure and cash flows;